-In addition to saxophone Wes Miller also teaches flute, clarinet, trumpet and piano for individuals.
+In addition to saxophone, I also teaches flute, clarinet, trumpet and piano.
 The only thing that matters is a desire to learn to play an instrument!
-I teach in Westerville as well as the west side of Columbus.
+I teach in Westerville as well as the southwest side of Columbus.

 As a former band director at St. Pius X, St. Matthew, St. Philip, St. Catherine, KIPP Journey Academy, Columbus Bilingual Academy and Coyle Music Saturday Band program, Buckeye Home school Band and New Horizons Band of Central Ohio, I have taught thousands of students and helped them to grow as players and love music.

 I have been teaching lessons and performing professionally since 1989.
 My main focus with students is to build a solid foundation upon which they can become the best musician possible.
-This is accomplished by focusing on teaching them how to read music, develop stable timing/rhythm, proper technique, and good breath support on their instrument.
+This is accomplished by teaching them how to read music, develop stable timing/rhythm, proper technique, and good breath support on their instrument.

 Wes holds a Bachelor’s Degree in Saxophone Performance from Bowling Green State University where he was a student of Dr. John Sampen.
 He has performed with the Tulsa Philharmonic, Adrian Symphony, Toledo Symphony, Toledo Concert Band, Columbus Symphony, United States Navy Band Woodwind Quintet, University of Kentucky Orchestra, Bowling Green Philharmonia, Lexington Philharmonic, the Lancaster Festival Orchestra and the Westerville Symphony.
 As one of the original members of the Black Swamp Saxophone Quartet, Wes was a First Prize Winner in the 1992 Wind Division of the Fischoff Chamber Music Competition.
 He has also had the pleasure of participating in masterclasses with Claude Delangle (Paris Conservatory), Don Sinta (Univ. of Michigan), and Fred Hemke (Northwestern University).
 Additionally, he was the adjunct replacement for saxophone professor, Dr. Michael Cox at Capital University, and Prof Kovaleski at Otterbein University.

-Currently he teach private lessons, conduct the New Horizons Band of Central Ohio, the Buckeye Band for Home Schoolers' and is the soprano saxophonist in the Black Swamp Saxophone Quartet.
-Wes is also the principal saxophonist in the Ohio Capital Winds.
+Currently I teach private lessons, conduct the Gahanna New Horizons Band play soprano saxophone in the Black Swamp Saxophone Quartet and play principal saxophone in the Ohio Capital Winds.